IDEA-LABORATORIES/RECITAL/README.md

 ## Overview
 ### Description
-Recital reduces the amount of time musicicans spend learing new songs.
+Recital reduces the amount of time musicicans spend learning new songs.

 ## Product Spec